IssamT/HighLevelTypes.jl/README.md

 ## What is a high level type ?

 A high level type is an abstraction for two underlying types: one is abstract and one is concrete.
 The user only defines high level types.
-Automatically, Function arguments will be using the abstract types, while field types and instantiations will use the concrete types.
+By default, the concrete type will be only used for instantiation.

 ```julia
 @hl type Person